neoforged/.github/primers/1.21.2/index.md

 - `net.minecraft.world.item`
     - `BundleItem`
         - `getOpenBundleModelFrontLocation`, `getOpenBundleModelBackLocation` - Returns the model locations of the bundle.
-        - `getBarColor` - Returns the fulness bar color of the bundle.
         - `toggleSelectedItem`, `hasSelectedItem`, `getSelectedItem`, `getSelectedItemStack` - Handles item selection within a bundle.
         - `getNumberOfItemsToShow` - Determines the number of items in the bundle to show at once.
     - `ItemStack`
         - `clearComponents` - Clears the patches made to the stack, not the item components.
         - `isBroken` - Returns wheter the stack has been broken.
         - `hurtWithoutBreaking` - Damages the stack without breaking the stack.
+        - `getStyledHoverName` - Gets the stylized name component of the stack.
 - `net.minecraft.world.item.component.BundleContents`
     - `canItemBeInBundle` - Whether the item can be put into the bundle.
     - `getNumberOfItemsToShow` - Determines the number of items in the bundle to show at once.
     - `hasSelectedItem`, `getSelectedItem` - Handles item selection within a bundle.
+- `net.minecraft.world.item.enchantment.EnchantmentHelper`
-- `net.minecraft.world.item.enchantment.EnchantmentHelper#createBook` - Creates an enchanted book stack.
+    - `createBook` - Creates an enchanted book stack.
+    - `doPostAttackEffectsWithItemSourceOnBreak` - Applies the enchantments after attack when the item breaks.
 - `net.minecraft.world.level`
     - `BlockCollisions` has a constructor to take in a `CollisionContext`
     - `BlockGetter#boxTraverseBlocks` - Returns an iterable of the positions traversed along the vector in a given bounding box.